What is Double Glazing?

 Moreover, double-glazed windows offer several benefits:

-• They reduce the number of UV rays entering a property, minimizing glare and protecting furniture and flooring from fading and discolouration.
+- They reduce the number of UV rays entering a property, minimising glare and protecting furniture and flooring from fading and discolouration.

 Finally, enhanced security is another notable benefit, as the dual layers of glass make double-glazed windows more difficult for intruders to break through.